Mariology

 }

-static canIntercede(being) {
+static canIntercede(being: any): boolean {

-return ["hyperdulia", "dulia"].includes(this.getAccessLevel(being));
+return ["hyperdulia", "dulia"].includes(level);

 }